 Hawaii became a target of U.S. imperialism from almost the moment that American missionaries arrived there in the early 19th century.
 Often from middle class families from the Northeast with close ties to early industrialism, the missionaries wrote home to their families, suggesting they invest in Hawaii.
 Soon, capitalists like Sanford Dole were dominating the Hawaiian economy, leading to declining power for the Hawaiian monarchy, the displacement of the islands’ indigenous people, and the growth of American imperialism.
 After the Civil War, the move to get the U.S. government to annex Hawaii grew.
 In 1893, the planters overthrew Queen Liliuokalani and assumed they would become part of the U.S. But Grover Cleveland opposed annexation and so they had to wait until William McKinley became president.
 Finally, Hawaii became an American colony in 1898.

 All of this required a much larger labor force than the indigenous Hawaiians could provide.
 So labor contractors began to look abroad to import labor.
 At the same time, thousands of Japanese were migrating to the United States.
 Many of them ended up in Hawaii working in the sugar plantations.
-The Filipinos, which had no tradition of migration to the U.S. while it was a Spanish colony, became a major target for agricultural contractors, especially after the combination of whites in California freaking out about Japanese immigration combined with Japanese imperial ambitions to shut off Japanese migration with the Gentlemen’s Agreement in 1907.
+The Filipinos, which had no tradition of migration to the U.S. while it was a Spanish colony, became a major target for agricultural contractors.
+That happened after whites in California freaking out about Japanese immigration shut that off with the Gentlemen’s Agreement in 1907.
 With the Chinese Exclusion Act ensuring that no Chinese came into the U.S., west coast and Hawaiian farmers looked to the Philippines for their new source of cheap Asian labor.
 Smaller numbers of Portuguese also arrived to work in the sugar fields, and native-born Hawaiians also worked there, as well as small numbers of Chinese, Spaniards, Mexicans, Puerto Ricans, and Koreans.